boblemaire/IoTaWatt/Docs/CTconfig.rst

 **Double**
     In North American split-phase power systems (120V/240V), all circuits are assumed to be 120V.
-When this option is selected, the voltage is assumed to be double the reference voltage, or nominally 240V.
+When this option is selected, power will be computed using double the value of the reference voltage, or nominally 240V.
     Use this for 240V circuits where one CT has been applied to one of the conductors and there is no neutral (white) wire used by the appliance.
 Typical circuits would be Water Heater, Water Pump, Mini-Split Heat-Pump.
 There are other ways to monitor 240V circuits as well.

 **Reverse**
-    Sometimes a CT is installed backwards.
+    Sometimes a CT is installed backwards with respect to normal current flow.
     IoTaWatt will sense this and correct automatically in single-phase power systems.
 It will correct the negative value automatically and indicate so in the status display with a little ↺ symbol.
 Selecting this option will virtually reverse the CT as if it were oriented correctly, obviating the need to physically reverse it.
-    Doing so can be safer and/or easier especially with solid core CTs.
+    Doing so can be safer and/or easier, especially with solid core CTs.
     While merely convenient for single-phase systems, correct orientation is a necessity in three-phase installations because the IoTaWatt cannot automatically sense a reversed CT and correct for it.

 Press |save| to finish.

-.. |save| image:: pics/SaveButton.png
-    :scale: 60 %
-    :alt: **Save**

 .. image:: pics/inputsECS24200.png
     :scale: 60 %